smallblue2/Hako/docs/functional-spec/FS.md

 * pipes
 * IO redirection
 * path
-* simples shell scripts
+* simple shell scripts

-Additionally, shell scrips ran will affect the environment of the shell, as opposed to an isolated environment.
+Additionally, shell scripts ran will affect the environment of the shell, as opposed to an isolated environment.
 So if a `cd` is performed in a shell script, it will affect the user's current shell instance.
 For this reason, shell scripts will solely be ran via the `exec` built-in keyword.

 ###### 2.1.1.3.3 Core Utils